-Step out of your comfort zone
+To love your personality, step out of your comfort zone

 Research similar successful and happy people to feel fine

 Be selfish with your goals

 You have to have your own set of goals that are entirely your’s alone.
 I think this came easy to me because I’ve spent most of my life single.
-Getting myself into shape and blogging for example, are personal pursuits and activities which belong to no one else.
-Being able to take on a challenge you can achieve creates immense satisfaction.
+Getting myself in shape and blogging for example, are personal pursuits and activities which belong to no one else.
+Taking on a challenge you can achieve creates immense satisfaction.
 The importance of achieving your goals is clarified in this piece by Health Status.

 Laugh at your flaws

-To love your personality – do whatever you can
+To love your personality, do whatever you can

 Often I read “spend time doing what you love”.
 However, how do we know what we love?